 Doesn't prosecuting someone in federal court for an offense they were acquitted of in state court violate double jeopardy?

-Under a doctrine known as the separate sovereigns doctrine or the dual sovereignty doctrine, two separate government entities successively prosecuting someone for the same offense is said not to violate the prohibition on double jeopardy.
+Under a doctrine known as the separate sovereigns doctrine or the dual sovereignty doctrine invented by the Supreme Court, two separate government entities successively prosecuting someone for the same offense is said not to violate the prohibition on double jeopardy.

-The foundations separate sovereigns doctrine in American jurisprudence trace back more than 150 years.
+The foundation of separate sovereigns doctrine in American jurisprudence traces back more than 150 years.
 The United States Supreme Court laid the groundwork for upholding the separate sovereigns doctrine in the case of Fox v.
 Ohio (1847).
 It ruled in this case that both the federal government and state governments had jurisdiction "over offences against the current coin of the United States" and both could punish violators.

 Soon thereafter, it reaffirmed this general concept of dual sovereignty in United States v.
 Marigold (1850) and Moore v.
 People (1852).

 Later in the Prohibition-era case of United States v.
 Lanza (1922), the Court explicitly ruled that, "When the same act is an offense against both state and federal governments, its prosecution and punishment by the latter, after prosecution and punishment by the former, is not double jeopardy within the Fifth Amendment."
 It upheld this precedent in the subsequent case of Hebert v.
 Louisiana (1926).

 In Abbate v.
 United States (1959), and Bartkus v.
 Illinois (1959), the Court upheld the doctrine both when the defendant was convicted in the court of one of the sovereigns and re-prosecuted by the other, and when the defendant was acquitted in the court of one of the sovereigns and re-prosecuted by the other.